Most people believe that a muscle-bound body is built from endless hours in the gym

 base your workouts around strength ﬁrst, followed closely by high(er) rep work to add

-more volume, which produces the fatigue necessary to create the muscle gains we’re
+more volume, which produces the fatigue necessary to on how many reps to build muscle and making gains.

 So What Does It Look Like?